TheAnalystStrategist/Accomodation-Project/README.md

 6) Comparing JOINs, IN and EXISTS operators
 7) How to use JOIN, WHERE, and EXISTS operators in SQL and many more.

 It was exciting to see how everything came together.
-This porject enhanced my skills in
+Through this project, I have demonstrated a great understanding of SQL—how to write SQL queries to retrieve and manipulate data from relational databases.